 Puede pa bang bayaran ang na-miss na Philhealth payments?
 I am an Individual Payor (Informal Sector — Voluntary or Self-Employed)

-If I missed one quarter of Philhealth payment, can I pay it the following month?
+If I missed the deadline for paying one quarter of Philhealth payment, can I pay it the following month?
+NO more.

 1. You’re not a frequently late payor.
 You have not been late in paying three consecutive quarters within the last 12-month period prior to the missed quarter.

 For example, if you missed paying the October-December 2010 quarter, you must have paid on time your Philhealth payments from January to September 2010.

 2. You’re still within the grace period.
 The grace period is one month immediately afer the missed quarter.
 The grace period for the above example is January 2011.

 3. You must pay the missed quarter together with the current quarter, so you’re going to pay two quarters.